jordoreed/tucunare/README.md

 };
 ```

-Setup the project and view matrix.
-Then create the MVP matrix.
+Setup the model, view, projection matrices, then create the MVP matrix
 ```javascript
 // define the "camera" position away from the origin so we can see the triangle var camera = new vec4(0, 0, 2, 1);